-- the card is activated,
+- the card is activated

-- the merchant is likely to sell or provide eligible health care products and services.
+- the merchant is likely to sell or provide eligible health care products and services

-PayFlex reviews the information it receives from the point-of-sale for each card transaction.
-If the transaction cannot be verified after the review process, the unverified transaction will be listed on a letter sent to you from PayFlex each quarter.
+If a transaction is approved based on these criteria, money is transferred from your FSA (or HRA) to the merchant.
+PayFlex and Benefit Express review the information they receive from the point-of-sale for each card transaction.
+If the transaction cannot be verified after the review process, the unverified transaction will be listed on a letter sent to you from PayFlex and Benefit Express each quarter.
 You must either:

-- provide a detailed receipt showing a) the name of the patient, b) date of service, and c) description of services provided,
+- provide a detailed receipt showing a) the name of the patient, b) date of service, and c) description of services provided

-- Send a payment to repay your account for the amount.
+- Send a payment to repay your account for the amount